 By analyzing customer emails through customer service email sentiment analysis, businesses can gauge satisfaction and identify areas for improvement, allowing for proactive customer service and reputation management.
 Within companies, understanding employee sentiment through emails can provide insights into workplace morale and help address potential concerns early.

 In personal communication, analyzing email sentiment for customer feedback can improve relationships by ensuring the emotional tone of emails is understood correctly, reducing the chances of miscommunication.
+According to IBM, sentiment analysis enables businesses to understand customer emotions and create more personalized experiences, leading to enhanced customer satisfaction and loyalty.
 To gain deeper insights, individuals can refer to this customer feedback analysis guide, which offers tips for interpreting feedback effectively.
 It also aids in conflict resolution by identifying negative sentiment, enabling individuals to address and resolve issues more effectively.

 To harness the power of email sentiment analysis, two primary methods are widely used: rule-based sentiment analysis, which uses predefined rules and dictionaries to assess emotional tone, and machine learning-based sentiment analysis, which employs algorithms and models to predict sentiment with greater accuracy and adaptability.
 In the following sections, we will explore these methods in detail, highlighting their advantages, disadvantages, and practical applications.